Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.4.3 (February 22, 2024)
+- Fix for probe migration values not running
+- Fix for jog value migration not running
+- Spindles on HAL no longer duplicate when running the spindle command multiple times
+- Connection widget should no longer zero out selected controller in some situations
+- Toolchanger should no longer error out in situations when the user has connected then disconnected

 ### 1.4.2 (February 16, 2024)
 - Added ability to assign macros to gamepad buttons
 - Controller type is now annotated in the Errors and Alarms report and diagnostic file